Ovamboland: Finnish missionary work

-Establishment
+Administrative history

+Bantustan (1968–1980)

 Ovamboland, set up in 1968, was the first fully functional Bantustan in South West Africa.
 As the Ovambo people already resided here, resettlement was not necessary.
 Furthermore, the area already had an existing structure of governance in the form of traditional authorities.
 The population was, however, split into those who farmed near their homes, and those who worked in mines, factories, on farms and in households outside the Bantustan.
 Self-government was granted in 1973.

 Ovamboland was the setting of a protracted insurgency waged by the People's Liberation Army of Namibia (PLAN) during the South African Border War.

+Representative authority (1980–1989)

+Following the Turnhalle Constitutional Conference the system of Bantustans was replaced in 1980 by Representative Authorities which functioned on the basis of ethnicity only and were no longer based on geographically defined areas.

+The Representative Authority of the Ovambos had executive and legislative competencies, being made up of elected Legislative Assemblies which would appoint Executive Committees led by chairmen.

+As second-tier authorities, forming an intermediate tier between central and local government, the representative authorities had responsibility for land tenure, agriculture, education up to primary level, teachers' training, health services, and social welfare and pensions and their Legislative Assemblies had the ability to pass legislation known as Ordinances.

 Since independence of Namibia

-Owambo, like other homelands in South West Africa, was abolished in May 1989 at the start of the transition to independence.
+Ovamboland, like other homelands in South West Africa, was abolished in May 1989 at the start of the transition to independence.
 The region is now commonly referred to as The North but the term Ovamboland is still in use.
 More than half of the entire population lives here on just 6% of the Namibian territory.